 Cyvra's audits and compliance team conducts ISO 27001 gap assessments and supports businesses through the full certification process, from scoping through to Stage 2 audit preparation.
 If you want to understand what your path to certification looks like, the conversation starts with a short call.

-A small or medium-sized business with 10 to 50 staff can typically achieve ISO 27001 certification in six to nine months.
+Most organisations achieve ISO 27001 certification in six to twelve months.
 The timeline depends on how mature your existing security controls are, how quickly you can implement missing controls, and the availability of your chosen certification body.
 Organisations starting from a low baseline or with limited internal resource should allow nine to twelve months.

-Total costs typically range from 15,000 to 40,000 euros, covering consultancy support, internal staff time, any tooling needed to implement controls, and the certification audit fees.
-Certification body fees for a small organisation are usually 3,000 to 8,000 euros for the two-stage audit.
+Total costs typically range from 15,000 to 40,000 euros for a first-time certification, covering consultancy support, internal staff time, any tooling needed to implement controls, and the certification audit fees.
+Certification body fees are usually 3,000 to 8,000 euros for the two-stage audit.
 Annual surveillance audits cost less.
 Organisations that handle more of the work internally reduce costs significantly.

 Cyber Essentials is a UK government-backed scheme covering five basic technical controls: firewalls, secure configuration, access control, malware protection, and patch management.
 It is relatively quick to achieve and mandatory for some UK government contracts.
 ISO 27001 is a full information security management system standard covering governance, risk management, people, physical security, and 93 controls.
 ISO 27001 is internationally recognised and carries significantly more weight with enterprise clients and regulated sector procurement teams.

-No, but most benefit from one.
+No, but most organisations benefit from one.
 Self-implementation is possible if you have someone internally with the time and information security knowledge to lead it.
-In practice, most small and medium-sized businesses lack a dedicated security function, and a consultant accelerates the process significantly.
+In practice, most organisations without a dedicated security function find that a consultant accelerates the process significantly.
 A good consultant also helps you avoid over-engineering the ISMS, which is a common mistake that makes ongoing compliance unnecessarily burdensome.

 The Statement of Applicability (SoA) is a required document that lists all 93 controls from Annex A and states whether each one applies to your organisation, whether it is implemented, and why it has been included or excluded.
 It is one of the core documents auditors review and must reflect your actual risk assessment decisions, not a generic template.
 Getting the SoA right is one of the areas where experienced guidance adds the most value.